Nayr438/ltt_stylus_theme/README.md

 # ltt_stylus_theme
-A Stylus theme to make the Linus Tech Tips Forum more tolerable.
+A custom Stylus Theme for The Linus Tech Tips Forum.

 Suggestions are more than welcome.